Need to come up with a creative Valentines card that your kids can help make? Create these easy sucker Valentines card flowers for a colorful bouquet.

 Step 3: Secure the petals.

-Grab your handy glue stick and use it to glue some of the petals together so that they don’t rotate around your sucker stick.
+Grab a glue stick and use it to glue some of the petals together so that they don’t rotate around your sucker stick.
 Don’t get too carried away, because you still want there to be volume to your petals.
-However, you don’t want your multi-petaled beauty to turn into a sad, clumpy bud.
+However, doing a little gluing will keep your hearts in a flower shape, rather than allowing them to rotate together into one heart.

-Finally, cut a piece of ribbon (I used curling ribbon) and tie it around the stick of the sucker.
-This will hopefully prevent the petals from sliding back off the sucker stick.
+Finally, cut a piece of curling ribbon and tie it around the stick of the sucker.
+This should prevent the petals from sliding back off the sucker stick.
 (After all of that work, you don’t want to lose all of your petals).
+If it still seems loose, use a little hot glue to keep it all in place.

 Step 4: Give out your Valentines card flowers to your friends.